Intellectual Property Department

 Q: If I have not remedied deficiencies in my application within the two-month period, can my application proceed?

-A: If you have not remedied deficiencies in your application within the two-month period, your application fails and we will send you a notice informing you that your application cannot proceed.
+A: If you have not remedied deficiencies in your application within the two-month period, your application fails and we will send you a notice informing you that your application is treated as abandoned.

 Q: If I do not clearly describe my goods and services in response to a notice to remedy the deficiency within two months, will my application for registration fail?